pabtomas/dotfiles/exodia/doc/08_command.md

 # Command object

+TODO

-- **description**: A custom command for specific need or to compensate Navy's lacks.
+- **description**: A custom command for specific need or to compensate Exodia's lacks.
 - **exemples**:
 ```yaml
 rules: